prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The name of the remote read queue, it must be unique if specified.
+<p>name of the remote read queue, it must be unique if specified.
 The
 name is used in metrics and logging in order to differentiate read configurations.</p>
 <p>It requires Prometheus &gt;= v2.15.0.</p>